-The IARA Project believes in working at the intersection of community, academia, and policy to address intellectual and practical questions as they relate to antiracism policy, practice, and institutional change.
 In order to create and sustain change, the goal of this project is to promote antiracism as a core value for organizations by critically evaluating structures and policies within institutions.
 The project aims to analytically examine the current field of antiracism with a lens on research and innovation, policy, dialogue, and community involvement.

 Our vision is to be a leader in institutional antiracism research, policy, and advocacy.
 With our knowledge, we will propose structural change in institutions and media centered on antiracism work in the public, private, and nonprofit sectors and digital space.
 This work will focus on researching existing organizations that conduct antiracism training, analyzing their effectiveness, and promoting best practices in the field.
 Additionally, we will study the implementation of antiracism work among institutions that self-identify as antiracist and promote accountability structures to help them achieve their goals.